terary/GabSoundEx/Readme.md

 Speach-To-Text as a teaching utilitity

 Teacher: "Can you say 'photography'?"

 Student: "Phonography"

 Teacher: "Very good student.
 You have all the sounds but you need to work on your 'T' sound a little more.

 ### Purpose:

-To help language students determine the quality their pronounciation.
-Identify strengths and weakness, which sounds require more focus.
+To help language students determine the quality of their pronounciation.
+Identify strengths and weakness, which sounds require more attention.

 ### Method:
-Speach to Text output compared to some 'goal' text.
+Speach-to-Text output compared to some 'goal' text.

 ### Supposition:
 A word is an ordered collection (list) of sounds.

 ### Concern:
+Sounds collection A and B:
 A &#8745; B
 A - B
 B - A